Far-right politics in Ukraine: Electoral record

-Hate crimes were relatively uncommon in Ukraine compared to other Eastern European countries until 2005, but became more common between 2005 and 2008, mostly due to informal youth groups, in particular skinheads.
-For example, in 2008, Kharkiv Human Rights Protection Group, issued an open letter complaining about the open neo-Nazi activities of one such group, called Patriot of Ukraine, comparing their activities in Kyiv and Kharkiv to what was seen in Russia in 2000–2001.
-Since 2008, there has been a more explicit response to such crimes by law enforcement and the justice system, which has led to a decrease of violent right-wing offences.
-Ukraine has seen a decrease in both the frequency and the severity of hate crimes since their high in the mid-2000s.
-Between 2006 and 2012, there were 295 reported violent hate crimes and 13 hate-crime-related deaths.
+Hate crime

+Hate crimes were relatively uncommon in Ukraine compared to other Eastern European countries, with increase after 2005, and decrease after 2008 - 2009.
+The increase was mostly due to informal youth groups, in particular skinheads.
 2007 was the most violent year in terms of racially motivated crimes with 88 registered assaults with 6 fatalities.
 By comparison, in Russia during the same year there were a reported 625 casualties with 94 deaths attributed to far-right violence.
 The significant difference results in part the from the different sizes of the racist youth and skinhead scene in Ukraine and Russia.
 According to estimates, in 2008 Ukraine had a maximum of 2,000 organized skinheads whereas in Russia the estimates range between 20,000 and 70,000 members of skinhead groups.
-The last reported death due to a hate crime occurred in 2010.

-Regular torchlight marches by members of the Ukrainian far-right have drawn comparisons to those in Germany after World War I and Ukrainian authorities have faced widespread criticism for their perceived inaction in the face of far-right crime.
-Repeated attempts by authorities to memorialize Ukrainian nationalist leaders who collaborated with Nazi Germany during World War II have also drawn criticism.
+Since 2008, there has been a more explicit response to such crimes by law enforcement and the justice system, which has led to a decrease of violent right-wing offences.
+Ukraine has seen a decrease in both the frequency and the severity of hate crimes since their high in the mid-2000s.
+Between 2006 and 2012, there were 295 reported violent hate crimes and 13 hate-crime-related deaths, the last reported death occurred in 2010 before the start of the war with Russia.